Fairlay/Bitcoin-Betting/README.md

 ## Efficient usage of disk space

-Bitcoin Betting is using the limited storage resources efficiently by only minig transactions permanently that are relevant.
+Bitcoin Betting is using the limited storage resources efficiently by only mining transactions permanently that are relevant.
 Transactions like order cancellations, markets with no orders, open orders that were never matched and similar transactions are only kept in the mempool.
-Once it weill become clear, that these transaction are no longer used, they will be removed from the mempool.
-Only transactions that will have an permanent effect on the account balances will be saved forever.
+Once it will become clear, that these transaction are no longer used, they will be removed from the mempool.
+Only transactions that will have a permanent effect on the account balances will be saved forever.

 ## Storage Unit Types